intel/terraform-intel-azure-linux-vm/examples/azure-gen-ai-xeon-opea-chatqna-tdx/README.md

 **NOTE:**

-- **Standard_DCes_v5 is currently in Azure Public Preview, thus make sure your subscription has access to it and is available in your region.**
+- **Standard_DCes_v6 is currently in Azure Public Preview, thus make sure your subscription has access to it and is available in your region.**
+--These VMs are available in West Europe, East US, West US, and West US 3 as of April 2025--

-This demo will showcase Retrieval Augmented Generation (RAG) CPU inference using Intel® 4th Generation Xeon® Scalable processors (Sapphire Rapids) featuring Intel® Trust Domain Extensions (TDX) and Intel® AMX for AI acceleration on Azure using the OPEA ChatQnA Example.
+This demo will showcase Retrieval Augmented Generation (RAG) CPU inference using Intel® 5th Generation Xeon® Scalable processors (Emerald Rapids) featuring Intel® Trust Domain Extensions (TDX) and Intel® AMX for AI acceleration on Azure using the OPEA ChatQnA Example.

 For more information about OPEA, go [here](https://opea.dev/).
 For more information on this specific example, go [here](https://github.com/opea-project/GenAIExamples/tree/main/ChatQnA).